-Windows 10’s end of life will arrive sooner than expected.
+Windows 10 will reach its “End of Life” on October 14, 2025.
 If you are still using this OS and multiple questions arise in your head, don’t worry; we are here to help and answer all of them.
-In this article, we’ll help you prepare for the transition ahead.
+In this blog post, we’ll help you prepare for the transition ahead.

 Since its release in July 2015, the Windows operating system has served as Microsoft’s “flagship” product, becoming the choice of millions of computer users worldwide.
 Windows 10 undoubtedly is one of the best and most popular operating systems the tech giant has given the world.
 But as it always happens, everything comes to an end, and the end of support date for Windows 10 is scheduled for 14 October 2025, a decade after its debut.